mshagirov/python_tylab/0_Getting_started.md

 ---
 > Following installation steps assume that we will use Anaconda python distribution (individual edition, Python 3.7 or later).

+Please follow these four steps to install and start using jupyter notebook.

 ## 1. Anaconda Python Distribution
 Install Anaconda individual edition.
 - Review your system requirements and follow steps in [anaconda website](https://docs.anaconda.com/anaconda/install/#).